-- B. A governmental entity may not enter into a contract or other agreement relating to critical infrastructure in this state with a company that is a foreign principal from a foreign adversary country, or use products or services produced by a foreign principal from a foreign adversary country. - C. Notwithstanding the provisions of subsection A and B of this section, an entity or governmental entity may enter into a contract or agreement relating to critical infrastructure with a foreign principal from a foreign adversary country or use products or services produced by a foreign principal from a foreign adversary country if: - 1.
+- with a foreign principal from a foreign adversary country, or use products or services produced by a foreign principal from a foreign adversary country. - B. A governmental entity may not enter into a contract or other agreement relating to critical infrastructure in this state with a company that is a foreign principal from a foreign adversary country, or use products or services produced by a foreign principal from a foreign adversary country. - C. Notwithstanding the provisions of subsection A and B of this section, an entity or governmental entity may enter into a contract or agreement relating to critical infrastructure with a foreign principal from a foreign adversary country or use products or services produced by a foreign principal from a foreign adversary country if: - 1.
 There is no other reasonable option for addressing the need relevant to state critical infrastructure; - 2.
-The contract is pre-approved by the Office of the Attorney General; and - 3.
-Not entering into such a contract or agreement would pose a greater threat to the state than the threat associated with entering into the contract. - SECTION 7.
+The contract is preapproved by the Office of the Attorney General; and - 3.
+Not entering into such a contract or agreement would pose a greater threat to the state than the threat associated with entering into the contract. - SECTION 15.
 NEW LAW A new section of law to be codified in the Oklahoma Statutes as Section 13002 of Title 74, unless there is created a duplication in numbering, reads as follows:

 - A. In order to access critical infrastructure, a company must file a certification form with and pay a certification fee to the Office of the Attorney General.
-The Office of the Attorney General shall prescribe the registration form to be filed pursuant to the provisions of this section. - B. To maintain registration as a company with access to critical infrastructure, a company shall:

-- 1. Identify all employee positions in the organization that have access to critical infrastructure; - 2.
+The Office of the Attorney General shall prescribe the registration form to be filed pursuant to the provisions of this section. - B. To maintain registration as a company with access to critical infrastructure, a company shall: - 1.
+Identify all employee positions in the organization that have access to critical infrastructure; - 2.
 Before hiring a person described in paragraph 1 of this subsection, obtain from the Oklahoma State Bureau of Investigation or a private vendor criminal history record information relating to the prospective employee and any other background information considered necessary by the company or required by the Office of the Attorney General to protect critical infrastructure from foreign adversary infiltration or interference; - 3.
-Prohibit foreign nationals from an adversary nation from access to critical infrastructure; and - 4.
+Prohibit foreign nationals from a foreign adversary from access to critical infrastructure; and - 4.
 Be compliant with the provisions of Section 6 of this act. - C. The Office of the Attorney General shall set the fee in an amount sufficient to cover the costs of administering the certification process but not to exceed One Hundred Fifty Dollars (\$150.00).